EnterpriseDB/tpa/docs/tpaexec-update-postgres.md

 allow you to execute custom Ansible tasks before and after the package installation step.

-(The above also applies to CAMO2x2 and BDR-Simple architectures.)
+(The above also applies to the BDR-Simple architecture.)

 ## M1